 Our quantitatively determined allowance under CECL is impacted by certain forecasted economic factors as further described in Note 1 to the Consolidated Financial Statements.
 For example, our consumer automotive allowance for loan losses is most sensitive to state-level unemployment rates.
 Our process for determining the allowance for loan losses considers a borrower's willingness and ability to pay and considers other factors, including loan modification programs.
-In addition to our quantitative allowance for loan losses, we also incorporate qualitative adjustments that may relate to idiosyncratic risks, weather-related events, changes in current economic conditions that may not be reflected in quantitatively derived results such as the impacts associated with COVID-19, and other macroeconomic uncertainty.
+In addition to our quantitative allowance for loan losses, we also incorporate qualitative adjustments that may relate to idiosyncratic risks, weather-related events, changes in current economic conditions that may not be reflected in quantitatively derived results, and other macroeconomic uncertainty.
 We also monitor model performance, using model error and related assessments, and we may incorporate qualitative reserves to adjust our quantitatively determined allowance if we observe deterioration in model performance.
-Additionally, we perform a sensitivity analysis of our allowance utilizing varying macroeconomic scenarios, as described further within Critical Accounting Estimates - Allowance for Credit Losses within the MD&A.
+Additionally, we perform a sensitivity analysis of our allowance utilizing varying macroeconomic scenarios, as described further within Critical Accounting Estimates-Allowance for Credit Losses within the MD&A.

-Through December 31, 2022, forecasted economic variables incorporated into our quantitative allowance processes were updated to include the current macroeconomic environment and our future expectations reflecting mild recessionary conditions in 2023.
-This included (but were not limited to) the following: the unemployment rate rising to approximately 4.6% in the fourth quarter of 2023, before reverting to the historical mean of approximately 6.3% by the fourth quarter of 2025, negative GDP growth as measured on a quarter-over-quarter seasonally adjusted annualized rate basis through the second quarter of 2023, before reverting to the historical mean of approximately 1.9% by the fourth quarter of 2025, and stable new light vehicle sales on a seasonally adjusted annualized rate basis of approximately 15 million units throughout the forecast horizon.
+Through December 31, 2023, forecasted economic variables incorporated into our quantitative allowance processes were updated to include the current macroeconomic environment and our future expectations reflecting slow GDP growth in the near term.
+This included (but was not limited to) the following: the unemployment rate rising to approximately 4.5% in the fourth quarter of 2024, before reverting to the historical mean of approximately 6.0% by the fourth quarter of 2026, GDP growth slowing as measured on a quarter-over-quarter seasonally adjusted annualized rate basis through the second quarter of 2024, before reverting to the historical mean of approximately 2.0% by the fourth quarter of 2026, and increases in new light vehicle sales on a seasonally adjusted annualized rate basis of approximately 16 million units through the fourth quarter of 2024, before reverting to the historical mean of 15 million units by the fourth quarter of 2026.
 Additionally, we maintain a qualitative allowance framework to account for ongoing uncertainty and volatility in the macroeconomic environment (including the impact of inflationary pressures) that could adversely impact frequency of loss and LGD.
-Our overall allowance for loan losses increased \$444 million from the prior year to \$3.7 billion at December 31, 2022, representing 2.7% as a percentage of total finance receivables at both December 31, 2022, and December 31, 2021.
+Our overall allowance for loan losses decreased \$124 million from the prior year to \$3.6 billion at December 31, 2023, representing 2.6% and 2.7% as a percentage of total finance receivables at December 31, 2023, and December 31, 2022, respectively.

-The following tables present an analysis of the activity in the allowance for loan losses on finance receivables and loans for the years ended, December 31, 2022, and December 31, 2021, respectively.
+The following tables present an analysis of the activity in the allowance for loan losses on finance receivables and loans for the years ended December 31, 2023, and December 31, 2022, respectively.